xzhseh/stlc-in-a-week/README.md

 ## Write a simply-typed lambda calculus (in Rust!) in a week

+### Credit

+This tutorial is initially inspired by the **great** programming language course project (originally written in Haskell) provided by [Prof. Delaware](https://www.cs.purdue.edu/homes/bendy/) at purdue university.

+It's fun to learn (and write) Haskell, but I love Rust more.

 ### Introduction

 This tutorial aims at guiding you to implement a (fairly simple) functional programming language embedded in Rust (as a DSL) within a week.